Refreshing and spicy Winter Citrus Moscow Mule with Candied Mint makes the perfect holiday cocktail this winter.

 Copper really does make it better.

-Refreshing and spicy Winter Citrus Moscow Mules with Candied Mint make the perfect holiday cocktail this winter.
+Winter Citrus Moscow Mule with Candied Mint

 - crushed ice